When you meet Bhing Maglantay, chances are she already knows who you are, why you’re there, and what your business is.

-Maglantay visits a project site with Hernan Caballes, General Manager of the Major Drilling Philippines branch.
+Maglantay visits a project site with Hernan Caballes, former General Manager of the Major Drilling Philippines branch.
 Maglantay works closely with general managers from each Asia regional office to ensure good financial management and practices are used.

 The three standards Maglantay and her team achieved for the first time at Major Drilling Philippines are ISO 9001:2015 Quality Managements Systems; ISO 14001:2015 Environmental Management Systems; and ISO 18001:2007 Occupational Safety and Health Management Systems.

 “Up to present, Major Philippines remains the first and only drilling company in the country certified in ISO for three standards.
 This is where we take so much pride within the branch and as a team,” she said.

 After 13 years of working at Major Drilling Philippines, her present role as the Regional Controller – Asia for Major Drilling Group International, allows Maglantay to expand her horizons and learn about different cultures.
 It also allows her to not only help Major Drilling’s Asia branches, but also to help team members worldwide who require her expertise to be effective controllers and partners of the operational drilling team.